top of page

 The nursery is open throughout the year and serves ages 0–3 (who are not potty trained).
 The nursery opens on Sundays at 9:30 am and remains open throughout the morning until all children are picked up after the last service, roughly noon during the school year and 11:00 during the summer.
 We have a highly qualified staff of two.
 All keep up-to-date safety certifications.
 Location: 2nd door to your right in the hallway to Tuton Hall.

-Other Fellowship, Fun, and Formation for Families
+Fellowship, Fun, & Formation

 4 for Families